Workshop instructors

 Günther Friese

-The aim of the enthusiastic woodturner, master cabinetmaker and freelance artist is to preserve traditional craftsman techniques.
-He has been giving wood turning courses for beginners and advanced participants for many years.
-In the DICTUM woodturning workshop he will share with you his enthusiasm for wood as a beautiful material, and he will give you an insight into his enormous wealth of experience.
+The passionate woodturner, master carpenter and freelance artist has made it his mission to keep traditional craft techniques alive.
+He has been teaching beginners and advanced woodturning for several years.
+In the DICTUM woodturning workshop, he shares his enthusiasm for the magical material of wood and his enormous wealth of experience with you.

 Workshops with Günther Friese